 Introductory advocacy training session covering school exclusions

-Communities Empowerment Network’s advocacy training gives the opportunity to learn more about the school exclusion process in education.
+Communities Empowerment Network’s advocacy training gives the opportunity to learn more about the school exclusion process in education and what measures parents, carers and advocates can take to represent children and young people experiencing problems in education.

 Who should attend?